 In just a few clicks, we’ve found a number of micro influencers in Santa Monica, talking about yoga on social media.

-3. Be in multiple places at once
+3. To be in multiple places at once

 Agencies are running multiple campaigns for a number of clients at all times.
 With a location-based social media platform, you can keep an eye on brick and mortar locations through geofencing and monitoring the social activity that originates from those areas.
 This gives agencies the ability to find all of the posts related to or referring to their client’s brands, even if the posts don’t directly mention the brand, or a related hashtag.
 Location-based search goes beyond hashtags to discover what is really happening, anywhere, in real time.